-Hospital Inpatient Services (99221-99223, 99231-99239)
+Hospital Inpatient and or Observation Care Services (99221-99223, 99231-99239)

-The codes for hospital inpatient services report admission to a hospital setting, follow-up care provided in a hospital setting, and hospital discharge-day management.
-Per CPT guidelines for inpatient care, the time component includes not only face-to-face time with the patient but also the physician's time spent in the patient's unit or on the patient's floor.
+The codes for hospital inpatient and observation care services report admission to a hospital setting, follow-up care provided in a hospital setting, and hospital discharge-day management.
+Per CPT guidelines for inpatient and observation care, the time component includes not only face-to-face time with the patient but also the physician's time spent in the patient's unit or on the patient's floor.
 This time may include family counseling or discussing the patient's condition with the family; establishing and reviewing the patient's record; documenting within the chart; and communicating with other health care professionals such as other physicians, nursing staff, respiratory therapists, and so on.

-If the patient is admitted to a facility on the same day as any related outpatient encounter (office, emergency department, nursing facility, etc.), report the total care as one service with the appropriate Initial Hospital Care code.
+If the patient is admitted to a facility on the same day as any related another outpatient encounter (office, emergency department, nursing facility, etc.), report the total care as one service with the appropriate Initial Hospital and Observation Care code, service in the initial site separately with a modifier 25 to indicate that a significant, separately identifiable service was performed by the same physician/qualified health care professional.

-Codes 99238 and 99239 report hospital discharge day management but exclude discharge of a patient from observation status (see 99217).
-When concurrent care is provided on the day of discharge by a physician other than the attending physician, report these services using Subsequent Hospital Care codes.
+Codes 99238 and 99239 report hospital discharge day management including discharge of a patient from observation status.
+When concurrent care is provided on the day of discharge by a physician other than the attending physician, report these services using Subsequent Hospital and Observation Care codes.